D0V4HKIIN/Thesis-EMX-BACH/docs/Build.md

 ```

 where `<config>` is `Debug` or `Release`.
 The executable will be available in `/build/Debug` or `/build/Release`, depending on the chosen config.

+## Linux
+GCC is required to compile on Linux.
+First, clone the repository.
+Run `make`.
+Now, compilation should be done.
+If there are errors, check the Makefile and make sure you have the dependencies installed.